What is Medicare Part B?

 - If you have End-Stage Renal Disease (ESRD) you can apply for Part A and Part B.

-If you live outside the U.S.
+For those who live outside the U.S.

-If you have alternative Medicare coverage
+For those with alternative Medicare coverage

 - If you have Part A and TRICARE (insurance for active duty military or retirees and their families) you must have Part B to keep your TRICARE coverage unless the service member who carries the coverage is on active duty.